nickeblewis/nicklewisphoto/content/posts/2018-03-19-north-wales.md

 ---
 title: North Wales from Conwy to Beaumaris
-subTitle: Over the weekend we travelled up to North Wales to take a recce between Oswestry on the border with England and Beaumaris in Anglesey.
+subTitle: Over the weekend we travelled up to North Wales to take a recce between Oswestry and Beaumaris in Anglesey.
+Taking in a number of places along the way.
 path: /north-wales-conwy-beaumaris/
 date: 2018-03-19
 cover: images/NIC_1416-3.jpg